UMarehsa/Elevatus/README.md

 # Elevatus
-Automated Web Testing with Selenium and Python Automate Elevatus signup page and job application processes.
+I use chromedriver-binary==111.0.5563.64.0 for the Task.
+Either Update chrome browser to this version and relaunch the browser or change the version according yours then run requirment file in terminal.
+Task was to register candidate and then apply for job.
 I used guerilla mail service for signup.
 In start I navigate to guerrilla mail page to get mail address and then I navigate to elevatus web page.
+I can perform this with mailinator's API but they are premium and due to short time I just this to complete task.

+Important commands:
+pip install -r requirements.txt in your terminal pytest --html=report.html

 Getting Started
 To get started with this Task, follow these steps:

 Clone the repository to your local machine.
-Install the required dependencies by running pip install -r requirements.txt in your terminal.
-Download and install the latest version of Google Chrome web browser.
+Install the required dependencies by running pip install -r requirements.txt in your terminal Download and install the latest version of Google Chrome web browser.
 Download and install the corresponding version of ChromeDriver for your Chrome browser.
 Open the config.py file and enter your GuerrillaMail email address and password.